PrefectHQ/prefect-census/README.md

 ```

 Note, to use the `load` method on Blocks, you must already have a block document [saved through code](https://orion-docs.prefect.io/concepts/blocks/#saving-blocks) or [saved through the UI](https://orion-docs.prefect.io/ui/blocks/).

+### Get a Census API Key

+You will need a Census API key to be able to use the integrations in this collection.

+For directions for how to generate a Census API key, refer to the [Getting API Access](https://docs.getcensus.com/basics/api#getting-api-access) section of the Census docs.

+Once you have a Census API key, you can configure a Census Credentials block in the Prefect UI for use with the integrations in this collection.
+For information about how to configure a block in the Prefect UI, refer to the [Prefect docs](https://orion-docs.prefect.io/ui/blocks/).

 ### Write and run a flow
 Trigger Census sync run and wait for completion: